 We learned about the attributes of each of these shapes.
 We also briefly discussed how these 3-D shapes compare to the 2-D shapes.
 For example: the 3-D sphere is just like a 2-D circle and the 3-D rectangular prism is just like a 2-D rectangle.
 We combined different shapes together to create new shapes and also tried to break large shapes apart into smaller ones.

-This week, our mathematicians learned how to tell time to the hour and half hour!!
-They learned that the two different kinds of clocks that we use in everyday life are called an “analog” clock or a “digital” clock.
+This week, our mathematicians reviewed the two different kinds of clocks that we use in everyday life that are called an “analog” clock or a “digital” clock.
 We discussed that the shorter hand always points to the hours and the longer hand always points the minutes.

 We spent lots of time reviewing and practicing drawing the time on an analog clock and on a digital clock!
 The hardest part for the kids is to remember that when it is a half hour, the hour hand is half way past that hour (they often read it as the next hour ahead instead of the hour it is half past).